Cartesian exponentiation and monadicity: Monadicity and comonadicity of cartesian fibrations

 \begin{thm}[{split simplicial objects define colimits \refI{thm:splitgeorealizations}}] Any split simplicial object $\Del\op \to \qB$ admits a colimit, whose colimit cone is given by the augmented diagram $\Del+\op \to \qB$:

 \end{thm}

 Combining these results, it follows that if a functor admits both left and right adjoints, its monadicity can be leveraged to help establish its comonadicity, or conversely:

-\begin{prop} Suppose $u \colon \qA \to \qB$ admits both left and right adjoints Then if $u$ is comonadic it is also monadic, and conversely if $u$ is monadic then it is also comonadic. \end{prop} \begin{proof} If $u$ is comonadic, then $u$ is conservative, verifying condition \ref{itm:comonadicity-conserv} of the dual Monadicity Theorem \ref{thm:comonadicity}.
+\begin{prop} A functor that admits both left and right adjoints is monadic if and only if it is comonadic.

+\end{prop} \begin{proof} If $u$ is comonadic, then $u$ is conservative, verifying condition \ref{itm:comonadicity-conserv} of the dual Monadicity Theorem \ref{thm:comonadicity}.
 We have already assumed that the left adjoint required by \ref{itm:comonadicity-adj} exists.
 Finally, Theorem \ref{thm:splitgeorealizations} implies that $\qB$ admits colimits of $u$-split simplicial objects, and then comonadicity of $u$ together with Theorem \ref{thm:comonadic-cocompleteness} then implies that $\qA$ admits them as well and these are preserved by $u$.
 This verifies \ref{itm:comonadicity-split}, and Theorem \ref{thm:comonadicity} then implies that $u$ is also monadic.
 A dual argument proves the converse implication. \end{proof}

 \begin{thm} The forgetful functor

 is comonadic and hence also monadic. \end{thm} \begin{proof} We use Theorem \ref{thm:comonadicity} to prove comonadicity and then deduce monadicity from Proposition \ref{prop:left-adjoint-construction} and Proposition \ref{prop:monadic-from-comonadic}.
 The right adjoint to $u$ is constructed in Proposition \ref{prop:right-adjoint-construction} proving \ref{itm:comonadicity-adj}.
 Example \refVIII{ex:comp-fibs} and Remark \refVIII{rmk:cosmos-pres-qcat-limits} combine to prove that $\Cart_{/\qB}$ admits and $\Cart_{/\qB} \inc \qqCat_{/\qB}$ preserves all limits.
 The functor $u$ is the composite of this inclusion with the projection functor $\qqCat_{/\qB} \to \qqCat_{/\ob\qB}$, which also preserves all limits, being the homotopy coherent nerve of a functor of $\infty$-cosmoi $\qCat_{/\qB} \to \qCat_{/\ob\qB}$.
 This proves \ref{itm:comonadicity-split}.
 Proposition \ref{prop:equivalence-of-fibrations} and Lemma \ref{lem:conservative} assert that $u \colon \Cart_{/\qB} \to \Cart_{/\ob\qB}$ is conservative, proving \ref{itm:comonadicity-conserv}. \end{proof}